Checklist: How to Grade the Obamacare Repeal

 By continuing to not substantially overpay Medicare Advantage

-plans, the Medicare program will save $350 billion
+plans, the Medicare program will save $350 billion over the 10 years.

 Any replacement proposal that does not include all three types of measures receives a failing grade in maintaining Medicare financial solvency.
 All three are important.
 Without these measures being continued, if Obamacare (Affordable Care Act) is repealed, you will then hear: “Medicare will become insolvent in the near future and we can’t maintain our current benefits.”